escrowdis/CarND-LaneLines-P1/README.md

 ```

 Forth, the lines have to be merged into one to represent the lane lines for each side.
 The lines were filtered and classified into left-side and right-side by slopes.
-The line fitting was implemented to find a line with minimum deviation.
+The RANSAC line fitting was implemented to find a line with minimum deviation.
+The detected line would be cached in case that sometimes the lane line detection might be failed, so the previous one would be drawn.
 Finally, the lines were drawn in the ROI by finding the upper and lower point inside the ROI.

 ![][img_left_right_lanes]